Definition of Drowning

 Who does it impact

-In Western Australia between 2015 and 2019 there were:2
+In Western Australia between 2024/25 there were: 3

-- 60.1% of hospitalisations for drowning were males.
+- 84% of drowning deaths were male.

 Where does it occur?